Owens pupfish

 The pupfish tolerates a wide range of water conditions.
 Its native habitat includes desert marshes with water temperatures up to 33 °C in the summer and layers of ice during the winter.
 The water in some areas has four times the salt content of the ocean, as well as low oxygen.

+Typically, species in the genus Cyprinodon reproduce ranging from May to September, with the season peaking in June and July in particular.
+There are territorial, satellite, and sneaker types of male mating behavior.
+Females can lay 10 eggs daily on average for multiple times during the reproductive season.
+However, pupfish have a very short reproductive cycle in April.
+When captured during the summer, both male and female fish were not in breeding season and died out within days despite being placed in the spring water they are used to living in.

 This fish was once common in the Owens Valley of California, occurring in most water bodies between Fish Slough and Lone Pine, which are 70 miles apart.
+The bodies of water are shallow, up to 3 feet in depth, and have a temperature between 18 and 20 degrees Celsius.
 It occurred in the Owens River and associated sloughs and marshes.
 At that time the Paiute people scooped them out of the water and dried them for the winter.